-If the emergency transfer is necessary to protect a victim of domestic violence, dating violence, sexual assault, or stalking, the PHA will follow procedures outlined in Exhibit 16-4.
+If the emergency transfer is necessary to protect a victim of domestic violence, dating violence, sexual assault, stalking or human trafficking, the PHA will follow procedures outlined in Exhibit 16-4.

 12-I.D.
 COSTS OF TRANSFER

 The PHA will bear the reasonable costs of temporarily accommodating the tenant and of long term transfers, if any, due to emergency maintenance conditions.